Emergent complexity and rhythms in evoked and spontaneous dynamics of human whole-brain models after tuning through analysis tools: Introduction

-In this study, we took the first steps toward the calibration of a whole-brain model able to simultaneously reproduce key features of both spontaneous and evoked brain dynamics.
-To this end, we employed a recently developed whole-brain model implemented in TVB \citep{gaglioti2024investigating} and identified the most relevant parameters to be tuned, following an iterative approach (Fig.~\ref{fig:fig_1}A).
-Leveraging analysis methods implemented in Cobrawap, we extracted metrics about relevant features of the whole-brain model: alpha-band oscillations, infra-slow fluctuations, and the spatio-temporal complexity of evoked responses.
-By varying the related parameters, we could drive the model simulations into activity regimes that show more similarities to the heterogeneous, multiscale features of large-scale brain activity.
-Hence, our results show that a tuned model can account for both the variability of resting-state activity and the complexity of stimulus-evoked responses, thus bridging a gap between traditionally separate modeling efforts for the two conditions.
-Moreover, we set the ground for generalizable validation metrics provide a robust foundation for future empirical testing and integration into automated classification workflows.
+In this study, we take the first steps toward the calibration of a whole-brain model able to simultaneously reproduce key features of both spontaneous and evoked brain dynamics.
+To this end, we employ a recently developed whole-brain model implemented in TVB \citep{gaglioti2024investigating} and identify the most relevant parameters to be tuned.
+Because the visualization and analysis tools included with TVB neither support systematic evaluation of metrics in response to changes in model parameters, nor allow quantitative comparison with experimental data, we set up an iterative approach (Fig.~\ref{fig:fig_1}A) that leverages analysis methods already implemented in Cobrawap (adding new ones suitably developed, when necessary).
+Specifically, we identify the features that are relevant for describing both spontaneous and evoked activity of the whole-brain model: alpha-band oscillations, infra-slow fluctuations, and the spatio-temporal complexity of evoked responses.
+By recognizing and varying the related parameters, we can drive the model simulations into activity regimes that show more similarities to the heterogeneous, multiscale features of large-scale brain activity.
+The approach we propose aims at offering a first tackle to the above depicted process of tuning/calibration/validation of TVB-based brain models, a process that is not trivial, as discussed in~\citet{schirner2022brain, triebkorn2024fiftyshades}, especially when aiming at personalized models.
+Our results show that an accurately tuned model can account for both the variability of resting-state activity and the complexity of stimulus-evoked responses, thus bridging a gap between traditionally separate modeling efforts for the two conditions.
+Moreover, we lay the groundwork for generalizable calibration/validation metrics that provide a robust foundation for future empirical testing and integration into automated workflows.